Sucuri/sucuri-wordpress-plugin/readme.txt

 Having all these security features would be useless unless you were notified of the issues.
 This is why we have made available security alerts.
 We have also expanded the various security related events, to provide website owners more flexibility in regards to what they want to know about.
 As a website owner, you have the option to make these security alerts as quiet or noisy as you would like.

-= Sucuri CloudProxy Website Firewall (Add On Security Service) =
+= Sucuri Firewall (Add On Security Service) =

 This is by far the coolest security feature Sucuri has to offer everyday website owners.
-It’s an enterprise grade Website Firewall known as CloudProxy.
-It is designed to give you the best security protection any website can hope for.
+It’s an enterprise grade Website Firewall designed to give you the best security protection any website can hope for.
 It protects your website from a variety of website attacks and security events to include:

 <ol>
     <li>Denial of Service (DOS / DDOS) Attacks</li>